martinambition/FaceRecognitionAPI/README.md

 face_api.detect_emotion(rec_face_images)
 ```

+* Detect a new face and register

 ```python
 ## Register new face
 face_api.register_new_face(embeding)
 ```

-## License
+# License
 FaceRecognitionAPI is released under the terms of the MIT license.
-See LICENSE for more information or see https://opensource.org/licenses/MIT.
+For more information, see LICENSE or visit https://opensource.org/licenses/MIT.